srcimon/screwbox/README.md

 ## Modules

-Here is a quick overview over all modules contained in this library:
+Here is a quick overview over all modules contained in this project:

 ### screwbox

-BOM to manage all library dependencies.
+BOM to manage all project dependencies.

 ``` xml
 <dependencyManagement>